FlowFuse/website/src/blog/2024/02/using_webcam_with_node-red.md

 ## Capturing images using controls

-This webcam widget offers nice interactive controls that will allow you to interact with webcam simply.
+This webcam widget offers nice interactive controls that will allow you to interact with the webcam easily.

 1. Navigate to the dashboard by accessing `https://<your-instance-name>.flowfuse.cloud/dashboard`.
-2. Initially, you'll see a black interface with a power button.
+2. Initially, you'll see a black interface with a power button on the dashboard.
 Clicking this button will activate the webcam.
 Ensure that you grant permission to the dashboard to access your webcam.
-3. Once the webcam is active, you can capture images by clicking the button with the camera icon located at the bottom center of the interface.
+3. Once the webcam is active, you can capture images by clicking the button with the camera icon located at the bottom center of the webcam interface.
 4. The widget returns a Base64 string containing the captured image in PNG format.

 !["capturing images using webcam widget controls"](./images/using_webcam_with_node-red_capturing_images_by_control.gif "capturing images using webcam widget controls")